 - Infection is a very serious problem that is taken seriously.
-The implants we place can get infected at the time of surgery or at any time after surgery from blood-born bacteria from dental procedures, urinary tract infections, etc. If they get infected, it is often necessary to remove the components to treat the infection, and later re-implantation after the infection is cured.
+The implants we place can get infected at the time of surgery or at any time after surgery from bloodborn bacteria from dental procedures, urinary tract infections, etc. If they get infected, it is often necessary to remove the components to treat the infection, and later reimplantation after the infection is cured.
 This is a disastrous condition which we want to avoid and take every precaution to try to prevent. - Your teeth and mouth can be a source of infection at the time of surgery and at any time thereafter.
 We will evaluate your dental health and refer you to your dentist for any concerning dental issues and clearance prior to surgery if needed.
 Any dental issues must be resolved prior to a joint replacement, and surgery may be canceled if not resolved to our satisfaction.
 At any time after your joint replacement, it is important to take antibiotics prior to and following any dental procedures.
-If your dentist cannot provide prophylactic antibiotics, ask our office and we will prescribe them for you.
-Do not let your dentist talk you out of antibiotics for any dental procedure, even cleanings, for life. - Your nose can also be a source of bacteria that can cause infection.
+If your dentist cannot provide prophylactic antibiotics, ask our office and we will prescribe them for you. - Your nose can also be a source of bacteria that can cause infection.
 We will culture your nose and determine if difficult bacteria are present.
 We will also prescribe mupirocin antibiotic ointment which you will use 5 days prior to surgery to eradicate any nasal bacteria, particularly MSSA and MRSA. - Your skin can carry a multitude of bacteria, including difficult to treat MRSA strains.
-You will be instructed to take a whole body bath or shower with Hibiclens antibacterial soap for 5 days prior to surgery, including the morning of surgery.
-You will also be prepped upon arrival at the hospital on the day of surgery with Hibiclens.
+You will be instructed to take a whole body bath or shower with Hibiclens antibacterial soap for 5 days prior to surgery, including the morning of surgery You will also be prepped upon arrival at the hospital on the day of surgery with Hibiclens.
 You will also be prepped again in the operating room and a sealant iodine barrier used to wrap around the operative site. - Contamination during surgery can occur, but its risks are minimized by the use of clean "spacesuit" hoods, meticulous sterile technique, antibiotic irrigation, and IV antibiotics before, during, and after surgery for 24 hours. - Secondary infection from a draining wound after surgery can also occur.
 To minimize this risk, we use a watertight suture closure on the skin and apply an impermeable dressing while in the operating room.
 That dressing provides a barrier to secondary infection and will stay in place until removed in our office at your 2 week followup appointment.
-We may also prescribe an oral antibiotic at the time of your pre-op visit to be taken at home after surgery.
+We may also prescribe an oral antibiotic at the time of your preop visit to be taken at home after surgery. - If you have an active urinary tract infection, it must be treated prior to surgery.
+We will collect a urine sample in our lab in preparation for surgery and treat accordingly. - Steroids delay wound healing.
+We prefer that oral steroids be stopped or reduced below 7.5mg/day to avoid wound complications. - Methotrexate and other rheumatological medications also delay healing and can lead to increased risk of secondary infection or immunosuppression of your own body's defense mechanism.
+Your should stop methotrexate preferably 7 days before surgery, and not restart until 2 weeks after surgery.
+Other medications such as TNFa antagonists and SERMS should also be stopped at least one cycle prior to surgery.